-There are lots of tools to do the job, you can either head to Google's PageSpeed Insights and check the pages there, or do a quick scan in WebSite Auditor.
+There are lots of tools to check performance, you can either head to Google's PageSpeed Insights and check the pages there, or do a quick scan in WebSite Auditor.
 You'll find a list of your site's slower-loading pages (along with each page's size) right in the Site Audit dashboard under Too big pages.

 For a more detailed analysis of page speed issues, go to the Content Analysis module, Pages, add or select a page you need to check, switch to Technical factors in the left section and scroll down to Page speed for both desktop and mobile devices.

-Here, you'll see a bunch of factors that Google uses to evaluate page speed — page size, server response time, the number of redirects, uncompressed images and resources, etc. Ideally, you should aim to have all factors under this section marked with a green Correct sign.
+Here, you'll see a bunch of factors that Google uses to evaluate page speed — page size, server response time, the number of redirects, uncompressed images and resources, etc. Ideally, you should check that your website has all factors under this section marked with a green Correct sign.

 It's important to look for page speed issues in as many places as possible.
 You can start with the following activities:

-After you go through these optimization steps, you may also check how fast your website loads from different countries and regions, especially if you target multiple locations.
+After you go through this optimization checklist, you may also check how fast your website loads from different countries and regions, especially if you target multiple locations.

 Imagine a visitor comes to your website but doesn't really make it, because they've made a misprint in a page URL, or clicked on a bad link on someone else's website.
 The last thing you want this visitor to see is an ugly error warning.

 To prevent this, make sure you've set up a custom 404 page on your website.
-By the way, you'll be hinted by WebSite Auditor if you haven't:
+By the way, WebSite Auditor will call it to your attention if you haven't:

 If you aren't familiar with PHP and HTML, it might be hard for you to modify the 404.php template or create the page from scratch.
 In that case, you'll have to assign this task to someone skilled.